Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 	for further processing within your own website.

 :Procedure:
-	To activate this option you “MUST” specify at least an “Accept Page” URL.
+	To activate this option you MUST” specify at least an “Accept Page” URL.
 	Sent parameters are included in your redirect pages on HTTP GET.

 Fields sent